HDFGroup/HDF.PInvoke/README.md

 the unmanaged DLLs in ``C:\bin\bin32`` and ``C:\bin\bin64``.

 The the DLL-search path is updated using the ``PATH`` environment variable of the running process.
-If that attempt fails, the native binaries will be loaded from their default places (such as installed by the [HDF5 installers](https://www.hdfgroup.org/HDF5/)).
+If that attempt fails, the native binaries will be loaded from their default locations (such as installed by the [HDF5 installers](https://www.hdfgroup.org/HDF5/)).

 # License